Ebin234/github-project-backend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3500/api/user/:username]() to view it in your browser and also you need to put a github username in the end of the link.\
+1. Open [http://localhost:3500/api/user/:username]() to view it in your browser and also you need to change the username as a valid github username at the end of the link.\
 example : [http://localhost:3500/api/user/ebin234](http://localhost:3500/api/user/ebin234) . it will give the github user data.

-Open [http://localhost:3500/api/user/repositories/:username/:page]() to view it in your browser and also you need to put a github username and page number in the end of the link.\
+2. Open [http://localhost:3500/api/user/repositories/:username/:page]() to view it in your browser and also you need to change the username as a valid github username and page as page number at the end of the link.\
 example : [http://localhost:3500/api/user/repositories/ebin234/1](http://localhost:3500/api/user/repositories/ebin234/1).
 It will gives the github user repositories data.

 The page will reload when you make changes.\